AfrizaKezman/profile-Github/README.md

   - Python
   - Java
   - C++
-  - [Add more languages you know]

 - **Frameworks and Libraries:**
   - React
   - Node.js
   - Django
-  - [Add more frameworks/libraries you use]

 - **Tools and Technologies:**
   - Git & GitHub
   - Docker
-  - [Add more tools/technologies]

 ## Projects